Samsung Galaxy M30 India Launch Set for Today: All You Need to Know

 Samsung Galaxy M30 specifications (expected)

-The Samsung Galaxy M30's triple rear camera setup is said to have a 13-megapixel primary sensor along with an f/1.9 lens, a 5-megapixel secondary with an f/2.2 lens, and a 5-megapixel tertiary sensor with the same f/2.2 lens.
+The Samsung Galaxy M30's triple rear camera setup is said to have a 13-megapixel primary sensor along with an f/1.9 lens, a 5-megapixel secondary with an ultra-wide f/2.2 lens, and a 5-megapixel tertiary sensor with a f/2.2 lens.